MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-javascript-client-side-web-app-microsoft-graph.md

 ---
-title: Test a JavaScript client-side web application
+title: Test a JavaScript client-side web application that calls Microsoft Graph
 description: Learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.
 author: garrytrinder
 ms.author: garrytrinder
-ms.date: 12/08/2023
+ms.date: 11/01/2024
 ---

-# Test a JavaScript client-side web application
+# Test a JavaScript client-side web application that calls Microsoft Graph

-In this tutorial, you'll learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.
+In this tutorial, you learn how to use Dev Proxy to test a sample JavaScript client-side web application that calls Microsoft Graph.

 ## Prerequisites

 This part of the tutorial assumes that you installed and configured Dev Proxy on your machine.
 If not, do that [now](../get-started.md).

-To follow this tutorial, you'll need:
+To follow this tutorial, you need:

 - Microsoft 365 tenant.
 - Account with permissions to create Microsoft Entra app registrations.